racket/racket/racket/src/README.txt

    nmake
    nmake install

-To compile with MinGW tools, follow the Unix instructions above; do not use `--enable-shared`, because DLLs will be generated automatically.
+To compile with MinGW tools using MSYS2, follow the Unix instructions above; do not use `--enable-shared`, because DLLs will be generated automatically.
 The result is a Windows-style build.
 If you are using a variant of MinGW without "libdelayimp.a", get the implementation of "delayimp.c" from MinGW-w64 and compile it to "libdelayimp.a".